mui/toolpad/docs/data/toolpad/getting-started/why-toolpad.md

 Toolpad ensures you have **full control** over your development lifecycle.
 Toolpad supports a local-first way of application development.
 Your project lives on your own file system.
 You can use your own IDE, version control system, deployment target, and CLI tools.

-You can build your app and deploy it like any other Node.js app, to any hosting provider of your choice (AWS, Render, Railway, Heroku etc.).
+Like any Node.js app, you can self-host a Toolpad app to your own server or any hosting provider of your choice (AWS, Render, Railway, Heroku etc.).
 Toolpad does not lock you in to its own cloud hosting.

 ### Collaboration and Sharing